 The finished products of domestic hobbies serve as more than just some kind of “I was here” graffiti.
 Often lives are quite literally woven into the fabric of a quilt.
 In America’s Quilts and Coverlets by Carleton L. Safford and Robert Bishop, Marguerite Ickis quotes her great-grandmother while describing the patchwork quilt she made that is now a family heirloom: “My whole life is in that quilt.
 It scares me sometimes when I look at it.
 All my joys and all my sorrows are stitched into those little pieces….
 I tremble sometimes when I remember what that quilt knows about me.”
 Domestic hobbies are calming, communal, and continuously popular across the generations.
 They make people feel relaxed and accomplished.
 But perhaps their real magic lies in their ability to be both a testimony and a legacy; these objects we create are an assurance that we were here and will be here for a long time to come.

-This is Part Three in Beth Lathrop’s Domestic Hobbies series.
+This is Part Two in Beth Merkle's Domestic Hobbies series.